sahil-soni18/SQL-interview-questions/README.md

 Update TableName SET ColumnName = NewData where Condition

 Update info Set City = 'Baroda' where id = 2

+### What is the difference between clustered and non-clustered indexes?
+Explain with examples?

+Indexes are used to speed up the retrieval of data from a database.
+There are two main types of indexes in SQL: clustered and non-clustered indexes.

+Clustered Index:

+A clustered index determines the physical order of data in a table.
+The table rows are stored in the same order as the clustered index.
+Each table can have only one clustered index because the data can be physically sorted in only one way.

+Example:
+Consider a table `Employees` with the following columns: `EmployeeID`, `Name`, `Department`, and `Salary`.
+If a clustered index is created on the `EmployeeID` column, the rows of the table will be stored in the order of `EmployeeID`.

+CREATE CLUSTERED INDEX idx_employee_id
+ON Employees(EmployeeID);

+Non-Clustered Index:
+A non-clustered index creates a separate structure from the table that holds pointers to the actual data.
+It does not alter the physical order of the table.
+A table can have multiple non-clustered indexes.

+Example:
+Using the same `Employees` table, if a non-clustered index is created on the `Name` column, the data will not be physically sorted by `Name`.
+Instead, a separate index structure will maintain pointers to rows where the `Name` is located.

+CREATE NONCLUSTERED INDEX idx_employee_name
+ON Employees(Name);

 ### What is a database relationship?